kryc/pymarkov/models/README.md

 The [rockyou data breach](https://en.wikipedia.org/wiki/RockYou#Data_breach) in 2009 is the most commonly used password list and features in many cybersecurity toolkits, including Kali Linux.
 The reason for its notoriety is that the passwords were stored entirely unencrypted so represent a realistic training set for analysis.

+# hibp

+The passwords from the [haveibeenpwned](https://haveibeenpwned.com/) leaked password list both as a flat model and also weighted based on their frequency.

 # hibptopNm

-The top N million credentials from the [haveibeenpwned](https://haveibeenpwned.com/) list.

-# hibptopNmweighted

-The top N million credentials from the [haveibeenpwned](https://haveibeenpwned.com/) list weighted based on their frequency.
+The top N million credentials from the [haveibeenpwned](https://haveibeenpwned.com/) leaked password list both as a flat model and also weighted based on their frequency.